stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 1.02](https://cas8.docs.cisecurity.org/en/latest/source/Controls1/#12-address-unauthorized-assets)
-- Evaluate discovered Hardware Assets for those not included in Agency's Detailed Hardware Asset Inventory with a "First Seen" date exceeding enterprise time frame to remove unauthorized assets.
+- Score is based on the unautorized assets (detected but not in Authorized Hardware Asset Inventory) present for more than 1 day.

 ## Safeguard 2.01	(IG1)	Establish and Maintain a Software Inventory